fostroll/morra/doc/README_BASICS.md

 ### Predict and Evaluate

-Apart from the separate methods for each *CONLL-U* field (refer the corresponding docs above), ***Morra*** have methods for predicting fields and evaluating models conjointly.
+Apart from the separate methods for each *CoNLL-U* field (refer the corresponding docs above), ***Morra*** have methods for predicting fields and evaluating models conjointly.
 Note, that you must already have trained models of all taggers for using those methods.